Head Softball Coach

 Assistant Softball Coach

-Mark Correia brings 14 years of softball coaching experience to his current position as a second-year assistant coach under head coach Diana Pepin.
+Mark Correia brings 15 years of softball coaching experience to his current position as a third-year assistant coach under head coach Diana Pepin.

 Assistant Softball Coach